 The section tag groups together related pieces of content.
 It allows easier navigation of different sections.
 You can implement it by enclosing all the related content in a section tag.
 On a blog, each post might be enclosed within a section tag.

-The article tag defines an independent piece of content on a web page.
-It helps locate the main information within each piece of content.
-A news site would typically use this to frame each news story.
+The article tag is used for a piece of content that makes sense all by itself.
+It helps identify the main information within a specific section of the page.
+A news website usually uses this tag to wrap and mark each individual news story.

 The footer tag is used to create the footer section of a webpage, which displays the information at the end of the page.
 This tag is typically used to contain copyright information, contact information, and other relevant information to the website or organization.